tyedou/Nursing-Caves-3D-Sim/README.md

 UI System,
 Stage

   Running the Experience in an Immersive Room

   To run the project inside an immersive environment:

-To test the project, press the play button at the top of the editor to be taken to a in-built simulator provided by the SDK
+Test the project.
+Press the play button at the top of the editor to be taken to a in-built simulator provided by the SDK

 Build the project using File → Build Settings → Build.